plancherb1/academic-kickstart/content/courses/169.23-F25/index.md

 # learning outcomes for the course
 learningOutcomes:
-- Understand the opportunities and limitations of parallel programming on GPUs
+- Analyze the opportunities and limitations of parallel programming on GPUs
-- Understand the opportunities and challenges of numerical optimization algorithms
+- Evaluate the strengths and weaknesses of numerical optimization algorithms
 - Engage critically with recent research on parallel optimization algorithms for robotics
 - Collaborate with a team to develop and present an open-ended final project